briar/briar/briar-headless/README.md

 `GET /v1/contacts/add/link`

-Returns a JSON object with a `briar://` link that needs to be sent to the contact you want to add outside of Briar via an external channel.
+This returns a JSON object with a `briar://` link that needs to be sent to the contact you want to add outside of Briar via an external channel.

 ```json